legal / privacy

 We only share data where necessary and in accordance with applicable laws.

-• Data Providers: if a user contacts, interacts with premium datasets or purchases from a data provider, we may share their name, email, and interest details to enable direct communication and facilitate transactions.
+Data Providers: if a user contacts, interacts with listed data products, or purchases from a data provider, we may share their name, email, and interest details to enable direct communication and facilitate transactions.

 Cookies and Tracking